AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Simulation Experiments

 \textbf{Self-Correction Ability} \quad We illustrate AsyncVLA's self-correction ability on LIBERO-Long task in \cref{example}.
 The top row shows the actions generated by SFM, and the bottom row shows the actions regenerated by the following AFM.
 Since the confidence rater gives a low confidence on the ``drop now" action, this action token is remasked while others are not.
 AsyncVLA takes the other high-confidence action tokens into account as context and finds that before the ``push forward" action, the correct action should be ``keep grasping".
 After AFM's regeneration, the action with low confidence is corrected, and the task is successfully completed.
 It demonstrates that AFM with self-correction enhances AsyncVLA's robustness to perturbations from first-round generated erroneous actions with large deviation.

-\textbf{WidowX Robot Benchmark} \quad We evaluate AsyncVLA and baselines on the WidowX Robot benchmark after further finetuning on Bridge-V2 dataset \cite{bridgev2_2023}.
-We test across 4 generalization categories with environmental variations, and show the quantitative results in \cref{bridge}.
-AsyncVLA achieves the best performance in general, with the highest success rates in ``put carrot on plate" and ``stack cubes" tasks.
-Due to its much larger amount of training data, $\pi_0$ performs better in ``put spoon on towel" and ``put eggplant in basket" task.
-Compared to Magma, AsyncVLA shows a slightly lower success rate in ``put eggplant in basket" task, with a small gap of $4.2\%$.
-However, AsyncVLA still demonstrates competitive performance across all 4 generalization categories, achieving the highest average success rate among all VLA models.
+\textbf{WidowX Robot Benchmark} \quad We evaluate AsyncVLA and baselines on the WidowX Robot benchmark after further finetuning on the Bridge-V2 dataset \citep{bridgev2_2023}.
+We test across four generalization categories with environmental variations, and report the results in \cref{bridge}.
+AsyncVLA achieves the best overall performance, obtaining the highest average success rate (70.8\%).
+Notably, it outperforms all baselines on three out of four tasks, including ``put spoon on towel'', ``put carrot on plate'', and ``stack cubes'', demonstrating strong generalization across diverse manipulation skills.
+While Magma achieves the best performance on ``put eggplant in basket'', AsyncVLA remains competitive on this task and maintains consistently strong performance across all categories.

-\textbf{Google Robot Benchmark} \quad We evaluate AsyncVLA and baselines on the Google Robot benchmark after further finetuning on the Fractal dataset \cite{rt1}.
-We test across 4 task categories under 2 protocols: visual matching (M) that mirrors the real-world setup by varying object positions and variant aggregation (A) that introduces substantial perturbations in the environment.
-As shown in \cref{fractal}, AsyncVLA achieves the best performance in general, with the highest success rates in ``move near" and ``put in drawer" tasks.
-Due to its larger amount of training data, $\pi_0$ performs slightly better than our model in ``pick coke can" task, with a margin of only $1.7\%$ in success rate.
-AsyncVLA achieves lower success rate on variant aggregation suite of ``put eggplant in basket" compared to MolmoAct and Magma.
-However, AsyncVLA maintains competitive performance across all 4 task categories overall, achieving the highest average success rate among all models.
+\textbf{Google Robot Benchmark} \quad We evaluate AsyncVLA and the baselines on the Google Robot benchmark after further finetuning on the Fractal dataset \citep{rt1}.
+As shown in \cref{fractal}, AsyncVLA consistently achieves the strongest overall performance, obtaining the highest average success rates under both visual matching (M) and variant aggregation (A) settings.
+Specifically, AsyncVLA achieves the best results on \textit{Move Near} and \textit{Put in Drawer} across both protocols, and also establishes new highs on \textit{O/C Drawer} under the M setting.